Best Songs Of 2019 (So Far): Amber Mark To Karen O

 Girl Band, "Shoulderblades"

-The Irish four-piece returns from an unexpected and extended hiatus with "Shoulderblades," a song that acts more like suspension bridges between warring hemispheres of the brain, with Dara Kiely's percussive lyrics skipping overhead like hail. —Andrew Flanagan
+The Irish four-piece returns from an unexpected and extended hiatus with "Shoulderblades," a song that acts more like a suspension bridge between warring hemispheres of the brain, with Dara Kiely's percussive lyrics skipping overhead like hail. —Andrew Flanagan

 Illiterate Light, "Carolina Lorelei"